-You've Received a Notice of Charge(s) ...
+You've Received a Notification of Alleged Violations ...

-Academic Integrity Council
+Academic Integrity Council Meeting

-The Academic Integrity Council hearing is your opportunity to respond to the alleged violation(s) and explain what happened from your perspective.
+The Academic Integrity Council Meeting is your opportunity to respond to the alleged violation(s) and explain what happened from your perspective.
 The Academic Integrity Council’s role is to first determine whether you are responsible for a policy violation, and if so, to determine appropriate sanctions.

 Council members may ask you to explain what happened from your perspective, whether you believe you violated the policy and why or why not, what you have learned from the incident, and what impact the incident has had on you and others.

-In preparation for your upcoming meeting and/or council, we encourage you to consider the following:
+In preparation for your upcoming meeting(s), we encourage you to consider the following:

 - Review the Code of Academic Integrity [PDF] for more information about the Academic Integrity Standards.

 After your pre-council meeting, if you opt for an Academic Integrity Council Meeting, you will be notified of the date and time of that meeting.
 An Academic Integrity Council Meeting is typically convened within one to two weeks of your pre-council meeting.

 Arrive to your Academic Integrity Council Meeting prepared to describe, as honestly and as clearly as possible, the details of your involvement in the incident.
 Some students find it useful to prepare written notes or statements in advance of their meeting to assist them in sharing important information, timelines, etc. This is not required, but may be helpful.
 Your Academic Integrity history becomes an educational record protected by federal privacy guidelines.
 There are conditions to the extent of that privacy: FERPA Rights Disclosure [PDF]